 You're camping with your family.
 You want to start a camp fire, so you need some small sticks.
-You ask your son to look for some:
+You make this request of your son.

 Can you go gather some kindling?